vitalybe/radio-stream/mobile/README.md

 * Installs the debug application to the connected Android phone
 * Launched **pidcat** and shows you application's logs filtered to show only releveant output

-If you want to just launch pidcat, without everything else, run: `logcat.sh`
+If you want to just launch pidcat, without everything else, run: `./logcat.sh`

 Modifying code
 --------------